multifacet/0sim-workspace/README.md

 ## Other requirements

-- If you are using a private fork of this workspace, you will need a [GitHub Personal Access Token][pat] to run `setup00000`, which is the main setup routine.
+- If you are using a private fork of this workspace, you will need a GitHub Personal Access Token to run `setup00000`, which is the main setup routine.
+  [See these instructions for GitHub Tokens][pat].

 - You will need access to the `multifacet/0sim-workspace` repo and its submodules because they will be cloned to the remote machine.